![]() |

 Authors: F. Cazals and T. Dreyfus and S. Loriot

 Surface areas and volumes of molecular models are fundamental quantities in structural bioinformatics.
-Two widely used models are the van der Waals model and the solventaccessible models".
+Two widely used models are the van der Waals model and the solvent accessible models.
 The programs of Space_filling_model_surface_volume compute the surface area and the volume of a model defined by a union of balls, following the two aforementioned models.
-The underlying algorithm partitions the volume into the restrictions of the balls to their respective Voronoi cells [43] , exploiting properties of the $\alpha$-complex of the balls.
-Two points need to be stressed.
+The underlying algorithm partitions the volume into the restrictions of the balls to their respective Voronoi cells [46] , exploiting properties of the

 Surface area and volume computations are numerically challenging, due to the geometric constructions involved .
 Unlike all previous approaches which have systematically used fixed precision floating point (FP) calculations, programs of Space_filling_model_surface_volume use advanced numerics (interval arithmetic and calculations on degree two algebraic numbers) to certify the surface areas and volumes reported.
 That is, all results are returned in the form of an interval of FP numbers, which is certified to contain the true result.
 This strategy has been used to shown that (i) calculations based solely on FP numbers systematically incur errors — of typically 20%, and (ii) that the running time overhead of applications of Space_filling_model_surface_volume is of about two.